Platt College's New Campus as of September 12, 2022

-Online Learning Statement of Mission:
+Online learning Statement of Mission

 The primary purpose of online learning at Platt College is to maximize student access to courses through the use of web-based delivery systems.

-Online learning at Platt College is consistent with and supports the college's strategic plan and mission of offering quality undergraduate education while providing graduates with competencies, skills and levels of education for employment and continued success in higher education.
+Online learning at Platt College is consistent with and supports the college's strategic plan and the college’s mission of offering quality undergraduate education while providing graduates with competencies, skills and levels of education for employment and continued success in higher education.

-Goals of Online Learning at Platt College
+Goals of Online learning at Platt College

-- Enhance student accessibility and participation in online learning initiatives
+- Enhance student accessibility and participation in online learning initiatives.

 - Encourage faculty participation in online learning initiatives and provide assistance and support in the development of courses, course materials, and use of instructional technology

-- Promote the availability and utilization of online learning courses as a viable option for pursuing education goals and for promoting life-long learning
+- Promote the availability and utilization of online learning courses as a viable option for pursuing education goals and for promoting lifelong learning

-- Embrace diversity in cultural backgrounds and personal characteristics; recognizes the free expression of ideas, opinions, and differences in people, and respects the rights of students, faculty, and staff
+- Embrace diversity in cultural backgrounds, personal characteristics and recognizes the free expression of ideas, opinions, and differences in people, and respects the rights of students, faculty, and staff

 - Foster a strong work ethic and place fairness, objectivity, honesty, and accountability at the forefront of its policies and procedures in all aspects of the college